RonKoifman/sd-market/README.md

 - [x] Receiving notifications about various events
 - [x] Live chat with other online users
 - [x] Managing data of stores and items
+- [x] Different user authorizations
-- [x] Viewing orders history
+- [x] Orders history

-# Preview Some Pages in the App
+# Preview
+Here is a preview of some of the pages in the app.
+Run the application to see the rest :)

 #### Signup page
 <img src="Demo/signup-page.png" alt="" width="950" height="400"/>